LEAH DURNER PAINTINGS

 The Artist Project LEAH DURNER PAINTINGS comprises a series of one-person exhibitions by Leah Durner, along with print and digital publications, public conversations, and lectures related to her work.
 Each exhibition is accompanied by a brochure or catalogue with a new text by a scholar or art critic that contextualizes Durner's work historically and philosophically.

-In 2018 Leah Durner is working on a new group of poured enamels for EXTRAVAGANT PAINTING.
-The funding goal for time and materials to create the new poured enamels is US$41,700.
+In 2019 I am working on a new group of poured enamels for EXTRAVAGANT PAINTING.
+The funding goal for living expenses, studio rental, and materials to create the new poured enamels is US$71,000.

 PLANNED EXHIBITION DATE TK.
-LEAH DURNER: EXTRAVAGANT PAINTING will be comprised of Durner's large-scale poured enamels and will address extravagence, largesse, ecstasy, psychedelia, and beauty and the devaluation of beauty within modernist and postmodernist discourse.
-The exhibition will be accompanied by an illustrated catalogue with text by scholar to be determined and a text and lecture by artist Leah Durner on Extravagance - her project comprising her theoretical interests--beauty, joy, color, and largesse.
+LEAH DURNER: EXTRAVAGANT PAINTING will be comprised of my large-scale poured enamels and will address extravagence, largesse, ecstasy, psychedelia, and beauty and the devaluation of beauty within modernist and postmodernist discourse.
+The exhibition will be accompanied by an illustrated catalogue with text by a scholar to be determined and a new text and lecture by me on Extravagance - my project comprising my theoretical interests--beauty, joy, color, and largesse.
 The exhibition proposal is currently circulating.

 In November 2016 Durner was at the American Academy in Rome as part of its Visiting Artists Visiting Scholars (VAVS) program.